Information about Parking in Liverpool

 Other popular attractions in the city centre include The Museum of Liverpool, Liverpool Cathedral, Liverpool ONE Shopping Centre and Bluecoat, which has studio spaces for artists as well as an exciting and evolving programme of arts events.

-Liverpool is well connected to the main UK motorway network.
-Liverpool is easily accessible from London area from the M40 and, and then north on the M6 just past Birmingham.
+Liverpool is well connected to the main UK motorway network and is easily accessible from London area from the M40 and, and then north on the M6 just past Birmingham.
 From the M6 take the M62, M58 or M56 directly to Liverpool area.

 Travelling by train from Central London, Liverpool is just 2h 13 minutes on the Virgin Pendolino trains.
 There are also routes from all major UK cities on London Northwestern Railway, TransPennine Express and Northern Rail.
 Inside Liverpool, the Merseyrail train network will link you to other parts of the city.

-There are charging ports for electric vehicles across the centre of Liverpool.
+There are charging ports for electric vehicles across the city centre.
 Liverpool John Lennon Airport has installed Merseyside’s first Rapid Charging Point for electric vehicles in partnership with green energy company Ecotricity.

 A network of all electric vehicle charging points in the UK can be found on the government's Go Ultra low website.